pkiscape/Authslime/README.md

 `keys/publickey.pem` - used to encrypt the wrapping key that wraps the authslime's private key `keys/privatekey.pem` (optional) if you wish to decrypt the authslime's private key

-1) Your Certificate authority keypair and certificate `ca/private/ca.key` - The private key used for signing the authslime certificates `ca/certs/ca.pem` - The CA certificate
+1) Your Certificate authority(CA) keypair and certificate `ca/private/ca.key` - The private key associated with your CA used for signing the authslime certificates `ca/certs/ca.pem` - The CA certificate

 (insert information about dependancies here)